 A beaming loving grin and daisies clutched inside his fist.

 She recognized the uniform with black and brown and green,

 and on his chest, her last name sewn, could easily be seen.

-Written in rhyme, Super Max’s Hero Surprise will take readers on an emotional journey as it captures the strength of family ties, the emotions of living through deployment separation, and the joyous feeling of re-connection.
+Written in rhyme with captivating illustrations, Super Max’s Hero Surprise will take readers on an emotional journey as it captures the strength of family ties, the emotions of living through deployment separation, and the joyous feeling of re-connection.

 - Since 2001, more than 2 million children have experienced a parent deployed at least once.

 - Military families relocate ten times more than civilian families.

 - This averages to a move every two to three years.